mmerali96/mmerali-hydra-graduation-kata/NOTES.md

   # Pomodoro 14: 1/4/2023 1110AM - 1135AM

 - 🚧 US4
-  - 🚧 After clearing all the bombs, find the next position to select
+  - ✅ After clearing all the bombs, find the next position to select
     - ✅ build a list of all empty squares and return one at random
-    - 🚧 refactor selectNextPosition to reduce complexity
+    - ✅ refactor selectNextPosition to reduce complexity
-  - clearSquare function should print a message saying Square flagged as bomb after clearing it
+  - 🚧 clearSquare function should print a message saying Square flagged as bomb after clearing it
+  - ⚠ Print victory message "the land is cleared!
+GOOD JOB!" if all squares are cleared

 ## Legend